Skip to Content

 LGBTQ+ Veteran Care

-VA Long Beach health care employees receive training in clinical care that is responsive to the unique needs of LGBTQ+ Veterans.
-Our trained LGBTQ+ Veteran care coordinators are fully equipped to support the health, welfare, and dignity of you and your family.
+All VA Long Beach employees receive training to ensure that clinical care is inclusive and respectful of the unique needs of LGBTQ+ Veterans.
+Our LGBTQ+ Veteran Care Coordinator is fully equipped to support the health, welfare, and dignity of you and your family.

 Connect with a care coordinator